James Gilchrist Lawson

 Lawson was editor of The Marked Reference Bible, which was an expansion on The Christian Worker's New Testament which he had published in 1924.
 The Marked Reference Bible includes a chain-reference and a color-coding system.
 The four colors represent the primary topics of salvation (red), the Holy Spirit (green), temporal blessings (brown), and prophetic subjects (blue).
-This Bible comes highly recommended by Winkie Pratney as a reference for biblical theology.
-The Bible allows you to see not only where a topic or subtopic is mentioned, but how many times, as a guide to that topic's importance to the biblical text.

-Lawson was also a prolific compiler of quotes and stories.
-His compilations include Greatest Thoughts About the Bible, Greatest Thoughts About Jesus Christ, Greatest Thoughts About God, The World’s Best Humorous Anecdotes (1923), The World’s Best Conundrums and Riddles of all Ages (1924), The World's Best Epigrams (1924), and The Best Loved Religious Poems.
+Lawson's compilations include Greatest Thoughts About the Bible, Greatest Thoughts About Jesus Christ, Greatest Thoughts About God, The World's Best Humorous Anecdotes (1923), The World's Best Conundrums and Riddles of all Ages (1924), The World's Best Epigrams (1924), and The Best Loved Religious Poems.
 In 1941, Lawson published a compilation of biographical sketches called Famous Missionaries.